 The average menstrual cycle lasts 28 days.
 For some women, though, cycles can be as short as 21 days.
 For others, they can be as long as 35 days.

 A normal period lasts between two and seven days.
-The average length of time for a period is three to five days.
+The average length of time for a period is five days.

 Are clots and thicker menstrual blood unusual during a period?

 Many women have clots in their menstrual blood from time to time.
 The clots may be bright red or dark in colour.
 Often, these clots are released on the heaviest days of bleeding.
 The presence of multiple clots in your flow may make your menstrual blood seem thicker than usual.